Penny Stock Disclosures

 Exam Tip: Gotchas

-• Rule 15g-3 requires BOTH quotation disclosure AND compensation disclosure before executing.
+• The penny-stock disclosure rule requires BOTH quotation disclosure AND compensation disclosure before executing.
 Missing either one violates the rule.

 • The compensation disclosure must cover both the firm's and the salesperson's compensation.
 Disclosing only the firm's share is not sufficient.